 Learning how to cut fabric properly is a huge step toward becoming a better sewist.
-Now that you understand how to find the grain of fabric and how to square up fabric that’s problematic, your sewing projects will improve tenfold.
+Now that you understand how to find the grain of the fabric and how to square up fabric that’s problematic, your sewing projects will improve tenfold.

-And here is my YouTube video tutorial if you would like to see how to square up fabric before cutting.
+And here is my YouTube video tutorial if you would like to see how to square up the fabric before cutting.

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to square up fabric and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to square up fabric, and follow me on Pinterest for more tips, tutorials, and inspiration!

 Like sewing tips?
 I have other popular tutorials on my site that might be interesting for you.
 Check them out below.